 The View layer of Wireframe consists of a set of interconnected components:

-- Layouts are the "frames" for your website, typically consisting of elements that remain mostly identical from page to page: header, footer, site navigation, and so on.
-You can have more than one layout, or you might have none if that makes sense in your use case.
-You can change or disable a layout for a specific template or page programmatically.
+- Layouts are the "frames" for your website, typically consisting of markup that remains mostly identical from page to page: header, footer, site navigation, etc. Most sites will likely only have a single layout, but it's possible to have more in case that works better for your use case.
+You can also change or disable a layout for a specific template or page programmatically.